htheanh2000/Tofu/README.md

-## **React App Task: Multi-File Upload with Concurrent Handling**
+# React App Task: Multi-File Upload with Concurrent Handling

-You are required to develop a simple React application that allows users to drag and drop multiple files into the UI and upload them concurrently.
-The application should display a file list with the upload status for each file (e.g., uploading, success, failure).
-The upload process should support concurrency handling, meaning multiple files can be uploaded simultaneously.
-You are free to use any mock or actual API for the upload functionality.
+A simple React application that allows users to drag and drop multiple files into the UI and upload them concurrently.

-As part of this task, we would like you to make thoughtful decisions regarding how you handle state management in React.
-Choose the most appropriate approach for managing the state of the file uploads (whether it be hooks, context, or another React-specific method), and explain your reasoning behind your choice.

-The UI should be styled using Material-UI (MUI) components to provide a clean, responsive design.

-The key aspects we are looking for are:

-- Efficient handling of concurrent file uploads.
+## Requirement:

+### UI/UX Requirement:
+- Display a file list with the upload status for each file (e.g., uploading, success, failure)
+- Display a section to allow users to drag and drop multiple files

+### Functional Requirement:
+- Files ard uploaded concurrently (6 connection at the same time)
+- using mock api with response time around 10-15s and 10% failed
+- Tech stacks: ReactJS, MUI

+### Non Functional Requirement:
-- Clean and maintainable code.
+- Clean and maintainable code
 - A clear, well-explained choice for state management.
-- Use of MUI for styling and responsiveness.
+- Nice styling and responsiveness

-Feel free to add any additional features or improvements you think would enhance the user experience.
+### Out of scope
+- Handle large/heavy file: >4gb.
+- Handle exceed maximum connection of web brower: That a BIG problems as I research.

+### Addtional Requirement:
+- Retried logic

+### Solution explaination:
+- useFileUpload: Using custom hook to handle api call process included retry and error logic
+- useState: handle files data using useState, it simply to implement.
+- Fileprogress component: Progress indicators UI
+- Dropzone component: Dropzone container UI

+### Project limitation:
+- File size: 4Gb.
+That is limitation of multer - a library for backend.
+In case we handle large file, we need to change logic in backend side to chunking file processing.
+However, it's kind of out of scope.

+- Connection: Max Number of default simultaneous persistent connections per server/proxy (Eg: Chrome is 6)

+### How to Run

+- Clone repo
+- cd backend && npm i && npm start (it should run with port 3000)
+- cd .. && cd frontend && yarn && yarn start (it should run with port 3001)